Is AI Taking Over Jobs? What the Data Actually Shows

 Map the tasks in your role

 Write down the 10 things you do most often in your job.
 Then categorize them honestly: which are repetitive and rule-based, which require human judgment, which require relationships?
 The repetitive ones are where AI is coming first — and also where you can use AI to become significantly more efficient right now.
-When I did this myself, about a third of my regular tasks turned out to be good candidates for AI assistance — research, summarizing, first drafts.
-That third now takes a fraction of the time it used to.
+When I did this myself, about a third of my regular tasks turned out to be good candidates for AI assistance — research, summarizing, drafting first-pass content.
+I use Claude for research and summaries and ChatGPT for drafts, and those tasks now take roughly a quarter of the time they used to.

 Start using AI for one real work task